-At the time of designation, Acanthamoeba keratitis affected not more than 0.1 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of not more than 5,063 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, Acanthamoeba keratitis affected not more than 0.1 in 10,000 people in 10,000 people in the European Union (EU).
+This is equivalent to a total of not more than 4,700 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatment are available?

 No satisfactory methods exist that were authorised at the time of application.